-But underneath it’s glossy veneer, there are horrors lurking in the outback.
-Killer spiders, pythons that can eat basically anything, “drop bears”, and Mel Gibson to name a few.
+But underneath it’s glossy veneer, there are horrors lurking in the outback: killer spiders, pythons that can eat basically anything, “drop bears”… and then there’s Mel Gibson.

-There’s no wonder that Australia has become a hotbed for horror.
-And while horror before the 1970’s was basically non-existence in Australia, the land down under has recently produced a serge of horrifying terrors that merge the philosophical brutality of the New French Extremity with the merciless psychopaths of American slashers.
+It’s no wonder that Australia has become such a hotbed for horror stories.
+And while horror before the 1970’s was practically non-existent in Australia, the land down under has recently produced an onslaught of terrifying films that merge the philosophical brutality of the New French Extremity with the infamous psychopaths of American slashers.

 1. Wolf Creek (2005)